Phil Collins “In the Air Tonight”- Live Aid Philadelphia 7-13-85

-“I’ve been waiting for this moment all my life, oh Lord…”
+“I’ve been waiting for this moment all my life …”

-As the summer sun set to the west of the massive JFK stadium teeming with 100,000 people for Live Aid US, I stood center stage about ten feet behind Phil Collins seated at a black grand piano.
+As the summer sun set to the west of the massive JFK stadium in Philadelphia teeming with 100,000 people for Live Aid US, I stood back of center stage about ten feet behind Phil Collins who was seated at a black grand piano.
 Beside me looking over his 3″x 5″ recipe cards with notes for stage announcements stood Jack Nicholson.

-As Collins, fresh off the Concorde supersonic jet which had conveyed him from his earlier performance at the London Live Aid concert, sang his surprise movie hit “Against All Odds” accompanied only by the piano, hundreds of multi-colored balloons were released into a cloudless blue sky.
+Collins, fresh off the Concorde supersonic jet which had conveyed him from his earlier performance at the London Live Aid concert, sang his surprise movie hit “Against All Odds” accompanied only by the piano as hundreds of multi-colored balloons were released into a cloudless blue sky.
 Then Phil performed “In the Air Tonight” with 100,000 strong subbing for the percussion.